maxbundscherer/prototype-scala-raft/README.md

 }
 ```

-In this example you see a very simple akka actor: The actor is waiting for string-messages and replies with a new string (``!`` is used for [fire-and-forget-pattern](https://doc.akka.io/docs/akka/current/typed/interaction-patterns.html#fire-and-forget) / use ``?`` to use [ask-pattern](https://doc.akka.io/docs/akka/current/typed/interaction-patterns.html#request-response-with-ask-from-outside-an-actor) instead).
+In this example, you can see a very simple akka actor: The actor is waiting for string-messages and replies with a new string (``!`` is used for [fire-and-forget-pattern](https://doc.akka.io/docs/akka/current/typed/interaction-patterns.html#fire-and-forget) / use ``?`` to use [ask-pattern](https://doc.akka.io/docs/akka/current/typed/interaction-patterns.html#request-response-with-ask-from-outside-an-actor) instead).

 Non-string-messages are displayed by an error-logger.

 ### Raft nodes as akka actors

-In this project raft nodes are implemented as an akka actor (``RaftNodeActor``) with finite-state machine (FSM) behavior (see description and image above).
+In this project, raft nodes are implemented as an akka actor (``RaftNodeActor``) with finite-state machine (FSM) behavior (see description and image above).

 #### Finite-state machine (FSM) in akka